gradle/gradle/platforms/core-execution/execution/README.md

 The execution engine is the main component of the execution platform.
 Its purpose is to provide a simple, unified way of declaring _units of work_ that the engine can execute, producing their outputs safely and efficiently in a concurrent environment.[^concurrent-environment]
 To achieve this goal, the engine utilizes a host of safeguards and optimizations.
-Notably, the execution engine is not responsible for deciding which units of work require output production, nor is it concerned with scheduling executions.
+Notably, the execution engine is not responsible for deciding which units of work require output production, nor is it concerned with scheduling executions (see the scheduler about that).

 [^concurrent-environment]: This means the engine is fully thread-safe and ensures that parallel execution of work does not cause problems, even when multiple processes are executing units of work simultaneously.

 Any action with well-defined inputs and outputs, where safe execution or output reuse is required, can be implemented using the execution engine.
 Indeed, it is our aspiration in Gradle for all such work to be executed via the execution engine.
+At the time of writing several work-like entities in Gradle exist that are not executed via the execution engine.

 It is also our aspiration for the execution engine to be independent of Gradle concepts.
 In part this is a good way to ensure wider usability in the future.